blacklabcapital/safestore/README.md

 #### primitivestore

-contains data stores for primitive or complex primitive data type values, such as `int`, `bool`, and `float`, or custom single occurence structs, among others.
+contains data stores for primitive or complex primitive data type values, such as `int`, `bool`, and `float`, or custom single occurrence structs, among others.

 #### seriesstore

-contains data stores for *collection* type values , such as an array or set, which can store multiple occurences of a primitive or complex primitive data type.
+contains data stores for *collection* type values, such as an array or set, which can store multiple occurrences of a primitive or complex primitive data type.
 Unique methods for this subpackage include functions for accessing a specific index or key in the collection value, or a range of values, all of which are safe for concurrent use.